 Got questions about breastfeeding or need some help?
 Come see us.

-If you’re having a hard time getting your newborn to breastfeed, want assurance that your baby is getting enough milk, or just have questions, please come see us at Westchester Health.
-We will personally work with you and your baby so that breastfeeding becomes a positive, successful experience for both of you.
+If you’re having a hard time getting your newborn to breastfeed, want assurance that your baby is getting enough milk, or just have questions, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
+He/she will personally work with you and your baby so that breastfeeding becomes a positive, successful experience for both of you.
 Whenever, wherever you need us, we’re here for you.

 By Navid Mootabar M.D.
 F.A.C.O.G., Chairman Department Obstetrics & Gynecology, Director at Large, Institute of Robotic & Minimally Invasive Surgery, Northern Westchester Hospital, Mount Kisco, NY, Northwell Health System, Westchester Health, member of Northwell Health Physician Partners